 Judges are probably more lenient based on the age of the offender.
 For a 20-year-old individual and 65-year-old individual with the same charge and circumstances, the court might intervene a little more in the 20-year-old individual’s case.
 It can be a misdemeanor, but the amounts are going to be viewed differently if somebody has a medical issue but did not obtain the cannabis or marijuana through the right channels.

-Constitutional Issues in Drug Crime Cases
+Constitutional Issues in Marijuana Possession Cases

 A person could have a ruling from a court that there was a Fourth Amendment violation, for example, a traffic stop was bad or a search was bad, that has a devastating impact on a prosecution’s case.
 It could put them in a position whereby they might not be able to go forward with the prosecution on a drug-related case as the court rules that the evidence or drugs were obtained unlawfully and the court is going to exclude the evidence.
 Now there are new issues related to new constitutional amendments that were passed this past fall regarding medical marijuana.
 That still varies in Florida and the state is still working on it, but that is a new broader defense that was not available in the past.

 Following your possession of marijuana arrest, you may wonder what your next course of action should be.
 A Ft.
 Lauderdale marijuana possession lawyer can help simplify the legal process.
 By working with a skilled defense attorney you could potentially bolster your chance at a positive outcome.
-If you have been arrested for marijuana possession, work with an experienced legal advocate and know that you are in capable hands.
+If you have been arrested for cannabis possession, work with an experienced legal advocate and know that you are in capable hands.